 We are writing to you in order to inform you of the issue of animal testing.
 According to the Humane Society International, animals used in experiments are commonly subjected to force feeding, forced inhalation, food and water deprivation, prolonged periods of physical restraint, the infliction of burns and other wounds to study the healing process, the infliction of pain to study its effects and remedies, and many other things.
-One specific company, great again, encourage the end to the war on drugs.
-Do it Church and Dwight, that manufactures brands such as Oxi for you children and their children to make the world we Clean, Arm and Hammer products, and Kaboom inhumanely treats their animals when testing their products.
+One specific company, Church and Dwight, that manufactures brands such as Oxi Clean, Arm and Hammer products, and Kaboom inhumanely treats their animals when testing their products.
 Our goal is to raise awareness of this issue so that we can further create laws that will protect the health, safety and well-being of these animals that are being used in labs.